tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 Completely false. uBlock **does not** inject `script` tags in web pages, it  only injects *inline* `style` tags -- to hide DOM elements as per cosmetic filters.

 I also responded to this user [on Twitter](https://twitter.com/gorhill/status/600292965114900480).
-So far he did not take my offer to investigate his issue by reporting it on GitHub).
+So far he did not take my offer to investigate his issue by reporting it on GitHub.

 ***